aces/Loris/docs/API/LorisRESTAPI_v0.0.3.md

 PUT /candidates/$CandID/$VisitLabel/images/$Filename/qc
 ```

 Returns file level QC information.
-It will return a JSON object of the form
+It will return a JSON object of the form:

 ```js
 {